 Amsterdam is up there with my favourite cities in Europe.
 It’s one of those cities that has something for everyone.
 Parts of it are very touristy, but there’s definitely more to it than weed and Red Light District.
 So, if you haven’t yet been – it’s time you started planning your adventure there.

-I am lucky enough to have visited Amsterdam 3 times already and I fell even more in love this time round.
+I am lucky enough to have visited Amsterdam 3 times already and I fell even more in love this time around.
 The main purpose of our trip was celebrating my friend’s birthday and King’s day.
 We had absolutely fantastic 3 days in this beautiful city, wandering through and dining upon the canals and arched bridges, dancing at Kingsland festival and street parties, checking out markets and shopping districts.
 Amsterdam just seems to have it ALL!

 Flight from London is only 45 minutes, so you’ll be at Schiphol before you know it.
-We booked our flights well in advance, since we knew that the prices will go up for King’s Day weekend which was the weekend we were planning to go.
-And luckily British Airways had a sale around the time we booked them, so they only costed us only £50 return.
+We booked our flights well in advance since we knew that the prices will go up for King’s Day weekend which was the weekend we were planning to go.
+And luckily British Airways had a sale around the time we booked them, so they only cost us only £50 return.
 Absolute bargain!

 But there are various airlines flying to Amsterdam.
 You can also take a bus or Eurostar.

 There are lots of great options in Amsterdam for your stay.
 The first time I’ve visited in Amsterdam, I’ve stayed at StayOkay near Vondelpark.
 It’s got a great location – every tourist attraction is a walk-able distance from there.
 I highly recommend StayOkay for a budget visit.

 This time I stayed at Joy Hotel which is located in Zuidoost neighborhood.
 Bullevijk metro station is 2 min walk away, from where you can take a train to Centraal and other parts of the city.

 There are also lots of AirBnB’s everywhere.
 Check out the Resources page for Airbnb discount code